Are 26,000 Jobs at Risk as MAS Holdings Moves to Shut down factories?

 In this context, below is our fact-check regarding recent social media posts about the Methliya factory, which handles MAS’s garment production operations, and about MAS Holdings itself.

-Social Media Posts :
+Social Media Posts:

 Accordingly, we proceeded to check the authenticity of these reports.

-Mainstream media reported that the management of MAS Holdings has decided to halt garment production operations at the Methliya factory, one of the multi-purpose plants located within the MAS Fabric Park (MFP) in Thulhiriya in this way.
+Mainstream media reported that the management of MAS Holdings has decided to halt garment production operations at the Methliya factory, one of the multi-purpose plants located within the MAS Fabric Park (MFP) in Thulhiriya, in this way

-However, none of these reports indicated that 26,000 employees at the Methliya factory would be laid off, nor that the Methliya factory itself would be closed, or that MAS Holdings has decided to shut down two of its factories.
+However, none of these reports indicated that 26,000 employees at the Methliya factory would be laid off, nor that the Methliya factory itself would be closed, nor that MAS Holdings has decided to shut down two of its factories.

 To verify this, we contacted a senior official at MAS Holdings.